-6This specification restricts the nonlinearities to a constant.
-It is intended to serve as a check whether results are sensitive with respect to this restriction.
+7This specification restricts the nonlinearities to a constant.
+The aim is to use it to verify whether results are sensitive with respect to this restriction.

-7There are also to some extend records on a monthly basis (Feinaufschriebe).
+8There are also, to some extent, records on a monthly basis (Feinaufschriebe).

+101

 j Commodity group

 1 Food 2 Clothing

 3 Housing 4 Energy

 5 Interior decoration 6 Health care

 7 Transport 8 Communication

 9 Leisure and travelling 10 Education

 11 Board and lodging 12 Other goods

-Table 3: The commodity groups used for the estimations.
+Table 2: EVS commodity groups.

-The aggregation of the commodities is performed by the German Federal Statistical Office and the commodity categories are constructed such that each reflects a central need of the households.
-This categorization is harmonized with international standards, i.e. COICOP 1998.8 It seems therefore reasonable to adopt this categorization for our purposes.
-However, it is not clear how much measurement error is imposed by this aggregation.
-Another source of error is the non response behavior of the households.
-Overall 8.5% of the $12 \times 49,720$ observed expenditures shares are zero.
+holds.
+This categorization is harmonized with international standards, i.e. COICOP 1998.9 It seems therefore reasonable to adopt this categorization for our purposes.
+However, it is not clear to which extent measurement error might occur due to this aggregation.
+Another source of error is nonresponse of the households.
+A total of 8.5% of the $12 \times 49,720$ observed expenditures shares are zero.
 Zero entries in the data correspond to either zero expenditures or to missing values.
-While taking a closer look one finds that they are concentrated in some commodity groups such as "education" or "board and lodging".
-In the following analysis the zero entries are treated as zero expenditures because it is likely that many households do indeed have zero expenditures for goods such as "education".
-This assumption has an additional justification because participation in the survey is completely voluntary.
+When taking a closer look one finds that zero entries are clustered in commodity groups such as "education" or "board and lodging".
+In the following analysis the zero entries are treated as zero expenditures because it is likely that many households do indeed have zero expenditures for such goods as "education".
+This assumption is also substantiated by the fact that the households provide the information voluntarily.
 Since we are interested in transfer payments for regular means of subsistence, we should restrict the following analysis to expenses for non-durables.
-This makes small modifications of the original commodity groups necessary because some groups contain expenses for durables, e.g. transport expenditures contain expenses for car purchases.
-Expenditures for durables9
+We thus need to modify the original commodity groups slightly because some groups contain expenses for durables, e.g. transport expenditures contain expenses for car purchases.
+Expenditures for durables10 are therefore subtracted.
+As already mentioned, we only use observations that are recorded during the summer quarters of the year.
+The following demographic groups are used separately for

-8There are some minor deviations from the international standard which are mainly for comparative reasons with older issues of the EVS-data.
+9There are some minor deviations from the international standard to allow for comparisons with older issues of the EVS-data.

-$^{^{9}}$ Furnishing, medical devices, purchases of or reparation costs for cars, motor bikes or bicycles, purchases of leisure or electronic devices, musical instruments, jewelry, watches and precious metals.
-They amount of 0 - 94% of total household expenditure with mean 9.5% and median 4.3%.
-Expenditures for durables are lower for single households and they do not increase with the number of children.
+10Furnishing, medical devices, purchases of or repair costs for cars, motor bikes or bicycles, purchases of leisure or electronic devices, musical instruments, jewelry, watches and precious metals.
+This expenditure amounts to 0 - 94% of total household expenditure with a mean value of 9.5% and a median value of 4.3%.
+Expenditures for durables are lower for single households and do not increase with the number of children.